Save travel time and money when you attend the WomenTech Educators

 Gender Diversity in STEM: Boosting Enrollment & Implementing New Culture

-✓ How to identify your target audience and low hanging fruit for recruitment
+✓ How to identify your target audience for recruitment and low-hanging fruit

-✓ Actionable examples of successful STEM programs
+✓ Success in STEM: See actionable examples of successful STEM programs

 ✓ Strategies to help your female students be successful in the lab